monkeydevtools/treepath-python/README.md

 ```
 The **has_not** function evaluates as the logical **not** operator.
 It is equivalent to: (not arg)
+This example find all the planets names not not equal to Earth.
+Note the double nots.

 ```python
 found = [planet for planet in find(